Yes, those are Gundams. Any more war and we'll start using them.

 One Union Limit: Subverted and played straight with the The Union of Solar Energy and Free Nations and the Advanced European Union.
 However, the Advanced European Union is always referred as the "AEU".

 Surprisingly, some of those things actually do happen... sort of.
-Lockon is replaced by his twin brother, Tieria is revealed to be an Artificial Human, and in one of the movies THE ALIEN INVASION ACTUALLY DOES HAPPEN.
+Lockon is replaced by his twin brother, Tieria is revealed to be an Artificial Human, and in the movie THE ALIEN INVASION ACTUALLY DOES HAPPEN, and Setsuna becomes a Gundam for real.

 Opposite-Sex Clone: Ribbons Almark and Hiling Care, Revive Revival and Anew Returner.
 The English dub explicitly makes Revive female, leaving Ribbons and Hiling but also adding Tieria Erde and Regene Regetta.